 Our program reflects our Pacific Northwest location but also focuses on major federal and state issues.
 Attendees may earn 3 CLE credits for Thursday and 12 -14 credits of CLE (including 2 hours ethics) for Friday-Saturday.
-We are once again offering a Thursday afternoon “off-site” CLE for those who wish to attend; our venue this year is the Rex Hill Winery, in nearby Newberg, Oregon.
+We are once again offering a Thursday afternoon “off-site” CLE for those who wish to attend; our venue this year is the A to Z Wineworks/REX HILL winery in nearby Newberg, Oregon.

-We will begin our regular programming Friday morning, October 26, and we are thrilled to have two confirmed featured speakers, Alexis Taylor, Director of the Oregon Department of Agriculture, and Helena Bottemiller Evich, senior food and agriculture reporter for POLITICO Pro, for our morning session.
+We will begin our regular programming Friday morning, October 26, and we are thrilled to have three featured speakers, Alexis Taylor, Director of the Oregon Department of Agriculture, and Helena Bottemiller Evich, senior food and agriculture reporter for POLITICO Pro, for our morning session.
 Friday morning’s program also features a plenary panel discussion regarding U.S. Trade Agreements and Trade Policy with U.S. trade and commodity association leaders.
-USDA’s Principal Deputy General Counsel Stephen Vaden is invited (but not yet confirmed) to speak last on the program Friday afternoon.
+USDA’s Principal Deputy General Counsel Stephen Vaden will speak last on the program Friday afternoon.

 Our popular “Ag Law Updates” will once again be offered, with 3 updates on Friday and 3 updates on Saturday morning.
 Our update speakers will cover new developments in Agri-finance and Bankruptcy, Agricultural Taxation, Environment and Natural Resources, Water and Land Use, Food, and Federal Policy Issues including the Farm Bill.